If you can feel the clock ticking but you want to postpone motherhood, AGE banking may be a solution. This is also known as social freezing.

 Do you want to know more?

-For more information about the (costs of the) treatment or for an appointment, please contact the CRG Contact centre, by telephone or e- mail.
+For more information about the (costs of the) treatment or for an appointment, please contact the CRG Contact Center, by telephone or e- mail.

-- If you are no longer entitled (any more) to reimbursement by the RIZIV or if you do not have Belgian health insurance, the second part of the treatment is for your account.
+- If you are not entitled (any more) to reimbursement, the second part of the treatment is for your account.